-Discretionary Funding (4 points) including any Congressional allocation is given the highest priority as it is based on Federal legislative requirements, is additional funding to the State, is typically dedicated to a location/airport or project improvement type, and must be expended in a timely manner.
+Discretionary Funding (4 points) including any Congressional allocation, is given the highest priority as it is based on Federal legislative requirements, is additional funding to the State, is typically dedicated to a location/airport or project improvement type, and must be expended in a timely manner.
+A congressional earmark is considered an out-of-cycle request and will only be considered for match as funds are available.